Programs and Degrees

 Graduates of the Environmental Health Sciences MPH program respond to the growing need for qualified professionals in both public and private sectors who have expertise in environmental and occupational health.
 When working in an environmental and occupational health field, you will be immersed in a perspective of how environment and actions heavily affect our daily health.
 These individuals find employment in a wide range of fields, including government (local, state and federal) ; industry (consulting and industry); the non-profit/non-government sector (community organizations, foundations and international programs), and academia for research and teaching.

-The Master of Science (MS) program is a four semester program aimed at students who plan to pursue scientific research rather than directed toward professional practice.
-It is a natural starting point for students interested in pursuing a PhD degree or a career in research.
-The emphasis is on building a strong foundation in environmental health sciences , along with research methods in a specialty field.
+The two-year Master of Science (MS) program is a four semester program aimed at students who plan to pursue scientific research rather than directed toward professional practice.
+It is a natural starting point for students interested in pursuing a PhD degree in public health or a related field, or a career in research.
+The emphasis is on building a strong foundation in environmental health sciences, along with research methods in a specialty field.
 MS students are required to complete a program of didactic coursework and to undertake original research culminating in a master's thesis.

 The Doctor of Philosophy (PhD) degree focuses on research and prepares you for a career in university-level teaching and research.
 A dissertation with original research is part of this degree.